glycerine/rpc25519/README.md

 TLS-1.3 over TCP
 ----------------

-TLS-v1.3 over TCP or plain TCP work now.
+Three transports are available: TLS-v1.3 over TCP, plain TCP, and QUIC which uses TLS-v1.3 over UDP.

-QUIC, which always implicitly uses TLS-v1.3, is viable, but is not done.
-See the quicrpc/ sub-directory for work in progress.
+QUIC is probably most useful if ports are scarce.
+Since it also needs extra buffer tuning, it is unlikely to be a fast as TLS.

 How to KYC or Know Your Clients
 ------------------------